 Where do I find apartments and houses to rent or buy?

-If you do not have a friend or relative that you can stay with when you arrive in Peterborough, you will need to find temporary accommodations while you are looking for your own apartment or house.
+If you do not have a friend or relative you can stay with when you arrive in Peterborough, you will need to find temporary accommodations while looking for your own apartment or house.

-It is advisable to make a reservation prior to your arrival in Peterborough.
+It is advisable to make a reservation before your arrival in Peterborough.
 Examples of short-term accommodations available in Peterborough include hotels, bed and breakfasts (B&B), and rental rooms.

 You can find rental housing and temporary accommodations in Peterborough and their costs at the following websites: